north-road/slyr/docs/user_guide/troubleshooting.md

  > - Under the `Indexes` tab, choose whether to rebuild the index, remove or re-create it.
  > - Rerun the **SLYR** tool.

-### Personal Geodatabases (PGDB)
+### Personal Geodatabases (MDB/PGDB)
 If you are running **Windows**, you may come across some issues with the conversion of Personal Geodatabases (PGDB).
 Don't worry, there is a fix for this.
-You may neeed Admin rights on your computer.
+You may need Admin rights on your computer.
 > **Fix:**
 >
  > - Download the 64-bit version of the ODBC driver from [Microsoft](https://www.microsoft.com/en-gb/download/details.aspx?id=13255)
 >
  > N.B.
 If you don't have a 32-bit version of office installed you can just run the executable.
-If however you do have a 32-bit office installation you will need to run the executable from a command prompt using the /passive option
+If, however, you do have a 32-bit office installation you will need to run the executable from a command prompt using the /passive option

 ### Raster conversion ###
 Please ensure that you have the QGIS v3.30.3 or v3.28.7 to enable this function.